axecalibur-dev/BHive/readme.md

      sh start_project.sh
      ```
    - This script will:
-     - Install all necessary dependencies listed in `requirements.txt` locally.
+     - Install all necessary dependencies listed in `requirements.txt` locally and in docker container.
      - Build Docker containers using `docker-compose`.
      - Install dependencies inside Docker via the `Dockerfile`.
      - Start the application using Uvicorn on port `8000` and inject environment variables from `.env`.